-As you can see, duck underneath the tree is the least of your problems.
+As you can see, ducking underneath the tree is the least of your problems.
 Because the bike lane gets squeezed to just inches, you have little choice to move out into traffic.
 Of course, the traffic lane is filled with cracks, so really the only safe option is moving far out into the lane.
 Try manuevering that as cars approach you at freeway speeds.

 As you can see, there’s a nice indentation between the two road surfaces that one of our riders got his wheel caught it.
 It may look easy to avoid, but with all the affecting bumps and cracks that my not be visible until too late, there are few safe options.
 You can even see when you move out into traffic, that there’s another channel you have to avoid.